JerryGreenough/Mushrooms/README.md

 <a href = "https://www.kaggle.com/uciml/mushroom-classification">https://www.kaggle.com/uciml/mushroom-classification</a>

-<p> The study demonstrates that only a small subset of the features is required to generate a
+<p> The study demonstrates that only a small subset of the data's features (5 out of 20) is required
+to achieve a true positive rate (or recall) of 99.5% for predictions made by an ANN neural network that has been trained using a portion of the data.
+In this instance, a true positive refers to an accurate predicition by a properly trained neural network of a mushroom being poisonous. </p>

 <p>The data itself is contained in a .csv file:

 ```mushrooms.csv```